TempSpas/SuccinctLight/README.md

 Succinct Style for Textual
 ==========================

-Succinct is a [Solarized](http://ethanschoonover.com/solarized) theme for the Textual IRC client based on the [Colloquy theme of the same name](https://github.com/TempSpas/succinct-for-colloquy).
+Succinct is a theme for the Textual IRC client based on the [Colloquy theme of the same name](https://github.com/TempSpas/succinct-for-colloquy).
+It utilizes the [Solarized](http://ethanschoonover.com/solarized) color palette.
 The code was originally built off of the [Sulaco](https://github.com/rgrove/textual-sulaco) dark theme.
 A dark variant of this theme is available [here](https://github.com/TempSpas/textual-succinct).

 ![Screenshot](/screenshots/screenshot1.png?raw=true)